-Lisa Aldisert is president of Pharos Alliance Inc., a management consulting firm specializing in strategy, business development, and organizational/leadership development.
-She offers clients a unique blend of financial acumen, trend analysis, and leadership insight.
-A workplace trends expert, consultant, and speaker, she provides solutions for business growth and development, leadership development, and personal performance.
+Dr. Lisa Aldisert is president of Pharos Alliance Inc., a management consulting firm specializing in strategy, business development, and organizational/leadership development.
+She offers clients a unique blend of financial acumen, trend analysis, and leadership insight, resulting in practical, real-world solutions.

 Lisa successfully made the transition from banker to business owner, and was the founding president of a business association for entrepreneurs.
 Prior to Pharos, she founded and grew a customized women’s apparel firm.

 Lisa is a member of the Trustees’ Council of Penn Women at the University of Pennsylvania, and serves on the Board of Directors of The Penn Club of New York.
-She is a member of the Steering Committee of the Arts & Business Council of New York.
-Lisa is also a member of the steering committee of the Business Development Network in New York.
+She is a member of the Steering Committee of the Women Presidents’ Educational Organization and the New York Business Forum.

 Lisa is on the faculty of New York University’s School of Continuing and Professional Studies.
 She is a contributing columnist for business and professional periodicals.
-She is the co-author of The Small Business Money Guide: How to Get It, Use It, Keep It (Wiley, 1999).
-Her latest book is Valuing People: How Human Capital Can Be Your Strongest Asset (Dearborn, 2002).
+She is the author Valuing People: How Human Capital Can Be Your Strongest Asset (Dearborn, 2002), and the co-author of The Small Business Money Guide: How to Get It, Use It, Keep It (Wiley, 1999).
 She frequently speaks on strategic business topics.

-Lisa received her BA and MA from the University of Pennsylvania, and received her MBA from Columbia University.
+Lisa received her BA and MA from the University of Pennsylvania and her MBA and EdD from Columbia University.